Cobra Martial Arts Association 2013

 the requirements over time during the lesson rather than on one set day.

-Some students may also not be able to complete a full grading all at once for health reasons and equal
+Some students may also not be able to complete a full grading all at once for physical or other health

 CMAA PROGRESSIVE GRADING SYSTEM (PGS)